 Airplane Snacks for Toddlers (and Babies and Kids too):

-Travel food for toddlers is a popular topic among travelling families.
-Whether it is road trip food or plane snacks for toddlers, keep this list handy for your babies, toddlers or kids for your next vacation!
+Travel food for toddlers is a popular topic for any parent planning a vacation.
+Whether it is road trip food or plane snacks for toddlers, keep this list handy.

-- Cut up Grapes: This one was a favourite of my little ones.
+This one was a favourite of my little ones.
 It was something that kept my toddler’s full and did not make them thirsty!
 Fill a small container with these on your next road trip or flight!
 We slice ours into quarters to minimize any choking risk.
 If you are traveling internationally, do not pack any fresh fruits as they may cause issues at immigration!

 Pre-packaged crepes: These are new in our arsenal for snacks for traveling in the car!
-But they are also great on airplanes.
+But they are also great snacks for kids on airplane.
 Yes, a bit sweet, but something for your kids to munch on and they come in individual packages!

 Additional Tips for your Toddler Travel Checklist